coq/coq/doc/sphinx/proof-engine/ltac2.rst

 .. prodn:: term += $@lident

+or equivalently

+.. prodn:: term += $constr:@lident

 In a Coq term, writing :g:`$x` is semantically equivalent to :g:`ltac2:(Control.refine (fun () => x))`, up to re-typechecking.
 It allows to insert in a concise way an Ltac2 variable of type :n:`constr` into a Coq term.

+Similarly variables of type `preterm` have an antiquotation

+.. prodn:: term += $preterm:@lident

+It is equivalent to pretyping the preterm with the appropriate typing constraint.

 Match over terms
 ~~~~~~~~~~~~~~~~